The Complete Interview List

 2. What does music, in its entirety, mean to you?

-been incredibly important to me, and it's one of the only things in this disgusting world that I enjoy, so.
+Hmmm.
+I'm not really sure how I'd explain that properly.
+I don't think I'm able to literally put into words what music means to me.
+Music has always been incredibly important to me, and it's one of the only things in this world that I truly enjoy, so...
 I don't know.
 I like all sorts of different music for different reasons.
 It would take hours to go into all of that.
+When it comes to music as associated with fashion or other "lifestyle" oriented characteristics, that's where I draw the line.
 I wouldn't consider music to be a part of my "lifestyle" in any other way than the fact that I enjoy music a great deal and spend a large amount of time dealing with music.
-When it comes to music as associated with fashion or other "lifestyle" oriented characteristics. that's where I draw the line.
 The type of music that I listen to does not dictate what I look like or who I am as a person.

 3. What does art, in its entirety, mean to you?